github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-npm-registry.md

 ## Publishing multiple packages to the same repository

-To publish multiple packages {% ifversion packages-npm-v2 %}and link them {% endif %}to the same repository, you can include the URL of the {% data variables.product.prodname_dotcom %} repository in the `repository` field of the _package.json_ file for each package.
+To publish multiple packages {% ifversion packages-npm-v2 %}and link them {% endif %}to the same repository, you can include the URL of the {% data variables.product.prodname_dotcom %} repository in the `repository` field of the `package.json` file for each package.
+For more information, see "[Creating a package.json file](https://docs.npmjs.com/creating-a-package-json-file)" and "[Creating Node.js modules](https://docs.npmjs.com/creating-node-js-modules)" in the npm documentation.

 To ensure the repository's URL is correct, replace `REPOSITORY` with the name of the repository containing the package you want to publish, and `OWNER` with the name of the personal account or organization on {% data variables.product.prodname_dotcom %} that owns the repository.